 Christmas markets are spotted nearly everywhere in Vienna, easier to say that the whole city is turned into a huge Christmas market from mid November till Christmas eve.
 Each market is offering a different experience; dancing, singing, and a special program tailored for kids, in addition to a wide selection of goods, foods, drinks, seasonal items, ornaments, wood carvings, souvenirs & traditional artifacts.
 Vienna’s Christmas Markets are the oldest in Europe dating back to the 13th century.

-Open from: November 15th till December 24th. (depends on the market that you are going to, some open later or close earlier) – Book now!
+Open from: November 15th till December 24th. (depends on the market that you are going to, some open later or close earlier)

 One of Vienna’s Christmas Markets by Tony Hisgett